 Alex has a BFA in Digital Media from Otis College of Art and Design in Los Angeles.

-Working in Photoshop, Alex sketches up her composition then blocks in the colors in rough shapes.
+Following an interesting fine art-inspired method using Photoshop, Alex sketches everything first to establish a composition, then blocks in her colours using shapes.
 The details are refined via the line work and in the final step textures are added and the colours are tweaked to get the contrast right.

-Color, contrast, graphical lines, beauty, eye contact and flowers wherever possible are all hallmarks of Alex’s style.
-Portraiture is a specialty, although she works with almost any subject including the delicious renderings in her food range.
+Colour, contrast, graphical lines, beauty, eye contact and flowers wherever possible are all hallmarks of Alex Cabal’s style.
+She loves drawing bright, confident women and portraiture is a speciality, although she works with almost any subject including the delicious renderings in her food range.

 Best Wildpost – Golden Trailer Awards - 2016